April 1st 2021

 It's natural to want to eat more when we’re bored or stressed but feeling guilty about it won’t help, says dietitian Sophie Medlin, who has this advice for stopping stress snacking

-With all of us thrown completely out of routine and many people panic buying food they don’t normally keep in the house, it's no wonder our eating behaviours have been affected by being in lockdown.
+With all of us thrown completely out of routine for over a year now, it's no wonder our eating behaviours have been affected by being in a global pandemic.

 If you are struggling to manage your food intake at this time, it is firstly really important to remember that you are totally normal and feeling guilty for struggling with your snack intake is not going to help.